confluentinc/examples/clients/cloud/confluent-cli/README.md

 When you are done, press `<ctrl>-d`.

-2. Run the consumer, reading messages from topic `test`, passing in additional arguments:
+2. Run the [Confluent CLI consumer](https://docs.confluent.io/current/cli/command-reference/confluent-consume.html#cli-confluent-consume), reading messages from topic `test`, passing in additional arguments:

 * `--cloud`: read messages from the Confluent Cloud cluster specified in `$HOME/.ccloud/config`
 * `--property print.key=true`: print key and value (by default, it only prints value)